-Element Management Plan Potential Impacts • Generation of contaminated wastes from used chemical containers and spill clean up Actions/Controls • The storage of flammable and combustible liquids such as oils will comply with the relevant legislation. • Ensure that spill kits are available on site to clean up spills and leaks. • Obtain any permits and approvals necessary and comply with the conditions attached to such permits and approvals • Store all hazardous substances in a manner prescribed in the relevant Acts and Regulations (e.g. in a well-ventilated area). • Implement appropriate actions and measures to reduce, stop or contain a spill of potentially hazardous substances. • Implement appropriate actions and measures to reduce or prevent contamination of the ground and surface water as a result of a spill of potentially hazardous substances. • Arrange and supervise the implementation of clean-up operations and proper disposal of contaminated materials at a licensed hazardous waste disposal site. • Keep written records detailing the type of spill, the corrective and remedial measures implemented in the stopping or reduction of the

-Element Management Plan spill, and the clean-up of the spill.
-Such progress reporting is important for monitoring and auditing purposes and the written reports may afterwards be used for training purposes in an effort to prevent similar future occurrences.
+Element Management Plan Potential Impacts Release of contaminated water from contact with spills Generation of contaminated wastes from used chemical containers and spill clean up Actions/Controls Management strategies/operational procedures for the routin monitoring and inspection of pipelines and othe infrastructure will be compiled and implemented.
+The storage of flammable and combustible liquids such as oil will comply with the relevant legislation.
+Any spills will be rendered harmless and arrangements mad for appropriate collection and disposal, including cleanin materials, absorbents and contaminated solid in accordance with this EMPr Ensure that spill kits are available on site to clean up spill and leaks.
+Obtain any permits and approvals necessary and comply wit the conditions attached to such permits and approvals Store all hazardous substances in a manner prescribed in the relevant Acts and Regulations (e.g. in a well wentileted area). relevant Acts and Regulations (e.g. in a well-ventilated area).
+Implement appropriate actions and measures to reduce, sto or contain a spill of potentially hazardous substances.
+Implement appropriate actions and measures to reduce of prevent contamination of the ground and surface water as result of a spill of potentially hazardous substances.
+Arrange and supervise the implementation of clean u operations and proper disposal of contaminated materials at licensed hazardous waste disposal site.
+Keep written records detailing the type of spill, the corrective and remedial measures implemented in the stopping of reduction of the spill, and the clean up of the spill.
+Suc progress reporting is important for monitoring and auditin purposes and the written reports may afterwards be used for training purposes in an effort to prevent similar futur occurrences.
 All fuel tanks to be designed and constructed in accordance with a recognised code (international standard).
+Internationally approved non-corrosive pipework system must be installed (approved codes).
 Maintenance Spill and emergency response equipment must be accessible.
-Monitoring Inspection of bunding integrity, stability and function Corrective Actions/Reporting Incident specific corrective action is required to be undertaken immediately after a complaint is made or non-conformance is identified An incident reporting system will record and manage follow up of non- conformances.